bennyb0y/burrito-rater/docs/ADMIN_DEVOPS.md

 2. Provides UI for selecting and managing ratings
 3. Handles deletion and confirmation of ratings through API calls

+#### Authentication Features

+- **Session Persistence**: Your login session persists until you log out or close the browser
+- **Logout**: Securely end your session with the logout button
+- **Error Handling**: Clear error messages for authentication issues

-#### Confirmation System
+### Confirmation System

 The application uses Cloudflare D1 database for storing and managing confirmation status:

-1. When an admin confirms a rating, the confirmation status is stored in the D1 database.
+1. When an admin confirms a rating, the confirmation status is stored in the D1 database
-2. The Map and List views filter ratings based on the confirmation status from the database.
+2. The Map and List views filter ratings based on the confirmation status from the database
-3. This ensures that confirmations are consistent across all devices and environments.
+3. Confirmations are consistent across all devices and environments
-4. Confirmations persist between browser sessions.
+4. Confirmations persist between browser sessions
+5. Confirmations are stored in the database and available to all users

 ## Development Workflow